alton-michaux/Chorbee/README.md

         - A table for the kids, where each will be given an id number.
         - A table for chores where each job will have a unique id number.
       >migrations
-        - A third table will join the chore id with a child id (with a third column for a completed by date) this will eventually randomize at the beginning of each week, but for now will keep it simple and static.
+        - A third table will join the chore id with child id's (has many to many association with a third column for a completed by date) this will eventually randomize at the beginning of each week, but for now will keep it simple and static.
-        - A fourth table will take the child id and match it with a score for every completed chore that will be displayed by the child's name

     - The neccesary models include:
-        - A child model that has_one :chore
+        - A child model that has_many :chores
         - A chore model that belongs_to :child

     - The neccesary controllers include:
-        - A controller for child (profile) functions (crud)
+        - A controller for child functions (crud)
         - A controller for chore functions (crud)

     - The app will need views for: